-The Child and Adult Care Food Program (CACFP) reimburses family child care providers for the nutritious meals and snacks they serve to children in their care.
-The CACFP program is a great way for providers to earn back the money they spend feeding children, and for children to get the healthy food they need to thrive.
-Please note: Rates of reimbursement change each year in July.
-The United States Department of Agriculture meal pattern requirements must be met and all required paperwork must be completed in a timely manner.
-Action for Children technical assistance monitors are available to provide training and support to providers.
-At this time Action for Children provides CACFP services for family child care providers.
+The Child and Adult Care Food Program (CACFP) reimburses Family Child Care professionals for the nutritious meals and snacks they serve to children in their care.
+This child care food program is a great way for providers to earn back the money they spend feeding children, and for children to get the nutritious food they need to thrive.

 Nutritious Food for Children